The Clear Edge

 By week 6, you have complete documentation of your delivery.
 This is what you’ll train your hire on.

-Without this, you’re hiring someone to figure it out themselves (expensive and slow).
+• Without this, you’re hiring someone to figure it out themselves, which is both expensive and slow.

-With this, you’re hiring someone to execute a documented process (fast and effective).
+• With this, you’re hiring someone to execute a documented process, which is far faster and more effective.

 The freed capacity from pricing made this possible.